The Practical Guide on What to Do When Getting Arrested

 DON’T give consent to a search of any kind.

 DON’T be rude.
-In fact, DO be polite.
+DO be polite.

 Smiling, even when unnatural to do so, is a great way to help yourself remain calm.
 There is a good chance your interaction is being recorded, especially if you were pulled over.
 Being rude or belligerent to those in law enforcement will never benefit your case in any way, shape, or form.
 Politely answer basic questions, yet respectfully decline to answer personal questions.
 Should you be detained or interviewed in a criminal investigation – regardless of your innocence – the best opportunity to ensure you remain free or not charged or convicted, is to say nothing to police officers, detectives, or investigators without your criminal defense attorney present.